ripe-tech/ripe-components-react-native/README.md

-# ripe-components-react-native
+# RIPE Components React Native

-Set of React Native components to be used withing RIPE
+Set of [React Native](https://facebook.github.io/react-native/) components to be used withing RIPE.